 - Contributions to the General Operating Fund can be used for any day-to-day or budgeted expenses of the Temple.

 - Special Gifts can be used for a specific purpose to support any type of Temple activity, program or equipment.
 A list of suggested items needed by the Temple at any particular time is available in the Temple office.
 Special gifts are purchased through the Temple office to insure compatibility with the needs and infrastructure of the Temple.
+This also includes specific on-going funds: Caring Committee, Library, Library Art Gallery and Religious School.

 - The Rabbi’s Discretionary Fund provides assistance to those in need.